 our Tweetizen updates, which include news in archaeology

 as well as about our project, and click here to join

 Twitter and contribute your own messages.

-This summer our excavation teams uncovered the foundation and basement of Louisa McWorter's mid-19th century house and a nearby well.
-Artifacts include an 1862 coin in the foundation fill and buttons from Squire McWorter's Union Army uniform from the Civil War.
+Our 2011 excavation teams uncovered the foundation and basement of Louisa McWorter's mid-19th century house and a nearby well.
+Artifacts included an 1862 coin in the foundation fill and buttons from Squire McWorter's Union Army uniform from the Civil War.
 We experienced heavy rains this field season, but progressed well.
 We wrapped up in the field on June 25 and moved to Illinois State Museum's laboratory facilities for another five weeks of research and analysis.
 The images below show our Teams X, Y and Z excavating the Louisa McWorter house site and associated features in Block 13 at New Philadelphia, Illinois, in June 2010 (photographs by C. Fennell).